Not ready to file? Get confident in your financials this tax season with a little help from FreshBooks.

 Have Employees or Contractors?
 Know How Your Staff Are Performing

 If you have a team, you’ll also want to know who’s most productive, how time is being spent, and ensure that any future hires are brought on to do work that improves your bottom line.
-In FreshBooks, you can find that information in your Time Tracking Reports.
+In FreshBooks, you can find that information in your Team Utilization Report.
 If you use Gusto, you can also find a summary of all employee and contractor payments and taxes.

 Need Help Getting Organized?

 Finally, know you don’t have to go it alone.
 If all this tax jargon is just too overwhelming or you just don’t have the time/interest, you might want support from an accountant or bookkeeper.
 Good news: You can also invite your accountant/bookkeeper to your FreshBooks account.
 That way, they can help review your records to make sure they balance or enter transactions.
 For guidance on how to invite them, visit this FAQ.

 At the end of the day, it’s essential to be confident in your numbers come tax time by tracking your income and expenses accurately.
-With FreshBooks, not only will you be able to do that, but you’ll also have an ongoing regimen to follow to keep your financials healthy in the years to come!
+With FreshBooks, you will be able to do that and have an ongoing regimen to follow to keep your financials healthy in the years to come!

 This post was updated in November 2022.